-The 2010 and 2011 earthquakes in Haiti, Chile, New Zealand, and Japan are stark reminders that damaging earthquakes are a constant threat.
+The 2010 and 2011 earthquakes in Haiti, Chile, New Zealand, and Japan are stark reminders that damaging earthquakes are a constant threat and that there are gaps in our knowledge that need to be filled.
 The magnitude 9.0 Japan earthquake and tsunami, which swept 20,000 people to their deaths, reminds us of the similar seismological and topographic conditions in our Pacific Northwest.
 The magnitude 7.1 and 6.2 New Zealand earthquakes, which effectively destroyed the central district of Christchurch, remind us of the importance of seismically strengthening our older building stock.
 The magnitude 7.0 Haiti earthquake, in which more than 300,000 people died in poorly constructed buildings, and the magnitude 8.8 Chile earthquake, where fewer than 100 people died in modern buildings, remind us of the importance of modern building codes.